A “balloon mortgage” is a home loan that does not fully amortize over the life of the loan, leaving a large balance at the end of the shortened term.

 The clear disadvantage to a balloon mortgage is the uncertainty at the end of the loan term.

-For example, after seven years, the entire loan balance is due.
+Using our example from above, after seven years, the entire loan balance is due.
 No ifs, ands, or buts about it.
 So if you don’t have $221k cash on hand, you’ll need to figure out an alternative.

 This isn’t the case with a fixed-rate loan or an ARM.